go-vela/community/proposals/2023/03-15_worker-auth.md

 This document is a proposal to utilize the recently introduced `internal/token` package to mint and validate worker auth tokens and include a registration process to introduce significant friction for potential attackers.

 In short, the Vela platform administrators will have the ability to register workers with a registration token, and the worker will maintain its authenticity by performing a check-in at a specified interval, where it will present its authentication token and receive a new one.
-The details of this will all be included below, in the [Design](02-22_worker-authentication.md#design) section.
+The details of this will all be included below, in the [Design](03-12_worker-auth.md#design) section.

+This feature is intended to be optional.
+If platform admins would rather continue to use the symmetric token for the check in process as well as getting build tokens, that will be available.

 **Please briefly answer the following questions:**